nymtech/nym/documentation/operators/src/tokenomics/mixnet-rewards.md

 ## Overview

-This is a quick summarry, to understand the full picture, please see detailed [*Rewards Calculation*](#rewards-calculation) chapter below.
+This is a quick summarry, to understand the full picture, please see detailed [*Rewards Logic & Calculation*](#rewards-logic--calculation) chapter below.

 * The operators of `nym-node` get rewarded from Mixmining pool, which emits around 6000 NYM per hour.
 * An active set of `nym-nodes` selected for Nym network routing and mixing is 240 nodes in total and it's selected for each new epoch (60 min).